jhoanse/terra/README.md

-Repository for the Colombia training sessions -- in progress.
+Repository for the Honduras training sessions -- in progress.